mahmoudnafifi/HistoGAN/README.md

 * [PortraitFaces_20_aug](https://ln4.sync.com/dl/f8e934db0/9bddn4cf-fnhtvkwi-jg4zmpb4-dq8ypv4r)

 For model names that include `_20`, use  `--network_capacity 20` in testing.
-If the model name includes `_aug`, make sure to set `--aug_prob` to any value that is higher than zero.
+If the model name includes `_aug`, make sure to set `--aug_prob` to any value that is greater than zero.
 Below are examples of generated samples from each model.
 Each shown group of generated images share the same histogram feature.

 ![pre-trained](https://user-images.githubusercontent.com/37669469/128978234-ffad52f7-3fd6-42e2-8269-65e17f7e05a0.gif)